Introduction to Community Care

 - Article 8(2) sets out a number of grounds on which a public body may legitimately interfere with a person’s right under Article 8(1).
 One of the grounds is that the interference is necessary in the interests of the economic wellbeing of the country.
 If a trust put this forward as an argument then the courts would have to decide whether or not the interference was justified.

 - Article 14 deals with discrimination.
-This article cannot be argued on its own but must be used in conjunction with another article, eg where a person is alleging inhuman or degrading treatment under Article 3, s/he could also argue that the treatment which s/he received was discriminatory under Article 14.
+This article cannot be argued on its own but must be used in conjunction with another article.

 1.9 Carers and Direct Payments Act (NI) 2002

 The Carers and Direct Payment Act (NI) 2002 (CDPA’02) received royal assent in May 2002 but not all of its provisions were brought into force.
 The Act gives new rights to carers and inserts paragraphs into the Children (NI) Order 1995.
-It also abolishes all previous legislation on direct payments.
+It also abolishes all previous legislation on direct payments and introduces a new Direct Payments Scheme widening the availability.

-The CDPA’02 provides for direct payments to be made to:
+The CDPA’02 provides for direct payments to be available to:

 The CDPA’02 gives carers a statutory right to an assessment of need when requested.
 When such an assessment has been carried out, a trust must consider whether or not it should provide services to the carer.